-Fellows have weekly individual supervision with a primary advisor and with secondary clinical supervisors, weekly BMED group supervision meetings, and as-needed individual or group psychological assessment supervision.
-Fellows may receive additional individual supervision for optional clinical activities, such as training within the Long Term Care Clinic or the Refugee Clinic.
-Formal evaluations are completed that serve as opportunities to review progress on training goals and address progress toward mastering core competencies.
+Fellows have weekly individual supervision with a primary advisor and additional clinical supervisors, weekly BMED group supervision meetings, and as-needed individual or group psychological assessment supervision.
+Fellows may receive additional individual supervision for optional clinical activities, such as training within the Long Term Care Clinic.
+Formal evaluations are completed three times a year that serve as opportunities to review progress on training goals and address progress toward mastering core competencies.

 Seminars and Specialized Training

-Behavioral Medicine fellows attend and participate in weekly core didactic seminars held within the Department of Psychiatry, and weekly general hospital-based seminars for fellows and other psychology trainees based at YNHH.
-In addition, Behavioral Medicine fellows also attend weekly multidisciplinary seminars and case conferences with advanced psychiatry fellows, residents, and medical students within the Department of Psychiatry’s Psychosomatic Medicine Fellowship program that address topics relevant to behavioral medicine and clinical health psychology.
+Behavioral Medicine fellows attend and participate in the weekly core seminar held within the Department of Psychiatry, as well as separate weekly hospital-based seminars for fellows and other psychology trainees based at YNHH.
+In addition, Behavioral Medicine fellows also have the opportunity to attend multidisciplinary seminars and case conferences with advanced psychiatry fellows, residents, and medical students within the Department of Psychiatry’s Psychosomatic Medicine Fellowship program, and the Pulmonary and Sleep Medicine Fellowship program.

 Numerous additional didactic health and medicine related case conferences, seminars, and grand rounds are offered through the Yale-New Haven Transplantation Center, Yale Cancer Center, and Yale School of Medicine.
-Participation in these optional activities is at the discretion of the fellow and their primary advisor as their schedule permits.
+Participation in these optional activities is at the discretion of the fellow and their primary advisor as schedules permit.

-Behavioral Medicine fellows are also invited to attend the YNHH Dialectical Behavior Therapy Summer Seminar (July and August).
+Behavioral Medicine fellows also have the option to attend the YNHH Dialectical Behavior Therapy Summer Seminar (July and August).
 This seminar covers theory, formulation and major strategies of Dialectical Behavior Therapy (DBT) as it is applied to treating severe borderline personality disorder in outpatient and day hospital settings.
 Attendees actively engage the material through discussions of cases and video examples, skills practice, self-monitoring and problem solving exercises, and role play.

 Strong applicants for this placement generally have prior experience working within medical settings and with individuals diagnosed with serious or chronic medical illness.
 These applicants will also have experience conducting evidence-based therapies (e.g., cognitive behavior therapy) and have some basic experience with neuropsychological assessment.
 Fellows who match with this placement typically have a strong interest in the provision of clinical care and/or scholarship related to behavioral medicine or clinical health psychology and show promise for developing into leadership roles.